 Where We’re Going

-At the 2020 XR Access Symposium, we’ll review the community’s progress over the past year, highlight the latest advancements in XR accessibility research and implementation, and lay out concrete steps we can all take toward a more accessible future.
+At the 2020 XR Access Symposium, we reviewed the community’s progress over the past year, highlighted the latest advancements in XR accessibility research and implementation, and laid out concrete steps we can all take toward a more accessible future.

-We’re planning a series of virtual talks, tech demos, and breakout sessions for working groups and researchers, spread over two days.
-We’re also excited to welcome research presentations from the XR Access Workshop at IMX 2020 to the Symposium.
-Other speakers and an agenda will be announced over the coming months, so keep checking back for the latest updates.
+The Symposium includes a series of virtual talks, tech demos, and breakout sessions for working groups and researchers, spread over two days.
+We also welcomed research presentations from the XR Access Workshop at IMX 2020 to the Symposium.
+You can find more information about the agenda, speakers, and breakout sessions below.

 Day 1 | July 20 | The Big Picture

 All times in EST

 11:20AM | Conversation with Tom Furness

 12:00PM | Break

 Day 2 | July 21 | Down to Business